wasimtikki120/WeatherVista-Interactive-Weather-App/CONTRIBUTING.md

-# Contributing to Weather Forecast App
+# Contributing to WeatherVista - Interactive Weather App

-Thank you for your interest in contributing to the Weather Forecast App!
+Thank you for your interest in contributing to the WeatherVista - Interactive Weather App!
 Contributions from developers like you are invaluable, and we appreciate your effort to make this project better.

 ## Table of Contents